 Even though Julia herself confirmed it had been Nathan who had given Susie the cocaine and even though Buddy’s affections for Susie seemed genuine, he hoped so.

-“You’re a disgrace, little bro,” Billy reminded Buddy as they took the east exit from the bypass towards Northside.
+“You’re a disgrace,” Billy reminded Buddy as they took the east exit from the bypass towards Northside.

 Northside was a bitterly cold part of Greater Coldford.
 Wet, miserable and filled with industrial estates.
 Most of those were empty units waiting for the industry to return to them.